koresar/s3-tree/README.md

 ## v3.0

 - Dropped lodash dependency.
-- Modernised code from ES5->ES6. node.js < v8 are not supported
+- Modernised code from ES5->ES6. node.js < 8 are not supported
 - No API changes.

+## v3.1

+- New `depth` property to limit how much deep the tree should be traversed.